openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

        ``criterion_name: instructor-defined_option_name``.
    * - ``submission_uuid``
      - string
-     - The unique identifier of the submission.
+     - The unique identifier of the response.
 Identifies the student who is undergoing training.
    * - ``options_selected``
      - object